riksnelders/portfolio/README_Prometheus.md

-# Minimal Web Starter: A Simple HTML Hello World Template
+# Minimal Web Starter Template: A Lightweight HTML Boilerplate for Web Development Beginners

 ## Project Overview

-This is a minimal project containing a simple `index.html` file with a "Hello World" message.
+This project is a minimal web starter template that provides a simple, foundational HTML page with a "Hello World" message.
+It serves as an entry point for web development projects, offering a clean and straightforward starting point for developers, students, and learners.

 ### Purpose
-The project appears to be a basic starter template or a placeholder demonstrating a minimal web page setup.

-### Key Features
-- Simple HTML page
-- Displays a basic "Hello World" text
+The primary purpose of this project is to:
+- Demonstrate the most basic structure of a web page
+- Provide a minimal template for web development beginners
-- Serves as a potential starting point for web development projects
+- Serve as a quick starting point for prototyping and learning

-### Potential Use Cases
+### Key Benefits
+- Extremely lightweight and simple
+- No complex dependencies or setup required
-- Initial web development learning exercise
+- Ideal for learning web development fundamentals
+- Easily customizable and extensible
+- Compatible with modern web browsers

+### Core Characteristics
+- Single HTML file with a basic "Hello World" text
+- No additional libraries or frameworks
+- Minimal footprint
-- Minimal template for quick web page prototyping
+- Perfect for educational purposes and quick web page creation
-- Baseline for building more complex web applications

 ## Getting Started, Installation, and Setup